hepeknet/mashup/README.md

-All questions or problems please send me an email at borisha.zivkovic@gmail.com

 ## INTRO

-One of restrictions given to me was to use JDK only but no other 3PP library for the main code.
+One of restrictions assumed here was to use JDK only but no other 3PP library for the main code.
-This impacted a lot of my decisions.
+This impacted a lot of the code.

-I was given a choice between two programming languages Java and Scala.

-I decided to use Java because I am much faster in it and given the fact that I could not use 3PP libraries I had to be very fast and productive in order to implement all required features and also to have good code quality.

-I did use some of Java 8 features (lambdas, CompletableFutures) - which are functionally very similar to what Scala language provides.

 ## REQUIREMENTS